PREFERRED PANELS

 • Purpose: Seals the top seam where two sides of the roof meet.

-• Bonus feature: On vented systems, ridge caps may also include venting to allow hot air to escape the attic.
+• Bonus feature: On vented systems, ridge caps may also include venting using Z or H metal to allow hot air to escape the attic.

 Drip Edge